70+ Interesting Anime Statistics and Facts (NEW Report)

 So, let’s dive in and discover the amazing stats that make anime a force to be reckoned with!

-Key Anime Statistics (Editor’s Pick)
+Key Anime Statistics & Facts (Editor’s Pick)

-• More than 1,36,700 anime shows have been released worldwide.
+• Over 136,700 anime shows have been released globally.

-• 56.2 million Filipinos watch anime
+• 56.2 million Filipinos watch anime.

 • There are 54% male and 46% female anime fans worldwide.